The Intake

 Do doctors celebrate National Doctors Day?

 You may see medical doctors sporting red carnations, the symbolic flower of National Doctors Day, on March 30.
-Other medical providers might also mark the day by distributing commemorative cards, as Eudora Brown Almond did in 1933, or small Doctors Day gifts such as lapel pins.
+Other medical providers might also mark the day by distributing commemorative cards, as Eudora Brown Almond did in 1933.
+They may commemorate the day with small Doctors Day gifts such as lapel pins.

 You may see medical doctors sporting red carnations on March 30.